 The Role Models Project is a peer-led mentoring project where University of Sussex students create workshops based on what they wish they’d known when they were younger and deliver these in local secondary schools.
 The workshops provide a safe and supportive space to explore topics within Personal, Social and Health Education (PSHE) through creative and participatory activities.

 During the pandemic, the Role Models team were keen to not let lockdown stop the valuable work they have been doing.
-Instead of meeting in person, volunteers from Sussex University have been communicating online to create activities for this new resource for young people to try at home.
+Instead of meeting in person, volunteers from Sussex University have been communicating online to create activities for young people to try at home and have developed three different resource books.

 “It’s absolutely great and really fits the needs of students in terms of their wellbeing and gives clear and compassionate guidance with a nice range of resources/activities which would suit all learners – well done to all the team.
 I particularly like the ‘rank them in order of enjoyment and meaningfulness’ activity.
 Really looking forward to the next ones.”
 (Hugh Garling, Head of PSHE – Longhill High School)